krenalis/krenalis/README.md

 ### 7. Run and open the browser

-Launch the server executing `chichi` (or `chichi.exe` on Windows) and visit https://localhost:9090/admin/.
+Launch the server command executing `chichi` (or `chichi.exe` on Windows) and visit https://localhost:9090/admin/.

 ### 8. Add properties to the `users` / `users_identities` schemas